xen-project/xen/SUPPORT.md

 Allows a guest to add or remove memory after boot-time.
 This is typically done by a guest kernel agent known as a "balloon driver".

+### Populate-on-demand memory

+    Status, x86 HVM: Supported

+This is a mechanism that allows normal operating systems with only a balloon driver to boot with memory < maxmem.

+### Memory Sharing

+    Status, x86 HVM: Expermental

+Allow sharing of identical pages between guests

+### Memory Paging

+    Status, x86 HVM: Experimenal

+Allow pages belonging to guests to be paged to disk

+### Transcendent Memory

+    Status: Experimental

+Transcendent Memory (tmem) allows the creation of hypervisor memory pools which guests can use to store memory rather than caching in its own memory or swapping to disk.
+Having these in the hypervisor can allow more efficient aggregate use of memory across VMs.

+### Alternative p2m

+    Status, x86 HVM: Tech Preview
+    Status, ARM: Tech Preview

+Allows external monitoring of hypervisor memory by maintaining multiple physical to machine (p2m) memory mappings.

 ## Resource Management

 ### CPU Pools